Meditation for Team Leaders at Work

 How to use meditation before team meetings

-Use meditation before team meetings as a short reset, not a ceremony.
-Two to five minutes is enough before a meeting; around 10 minutes daily can build consistency.
+Use meditation before a team huddle or decision point as a short reset, not a ceremony.
+Two to five minutes is often enough before a hard conversation; around 10 minutes on ordinary days can help the habit become familiar.

 One simple way to try it is before your next 1:1.
 Close the laptop halfway, sit back, and take five breaths before opening the notes.
 For broader workplace examples, our guide to how to practice mindfulness at work covers short practices beyond meetings.